 In recent decades, the concept of sustainable development has been widely debated as a long-term remedy to some of the serious challenges facing developing countries.
 Recent literature on development underscores the importance of the environment and the climate change to enhance productivity and sustain economic growth.
 Sustainable development aims to create a balance between the current use of society resources and future consumption to strengthen environmental management and support ecosystem.
-The most widely circulated definition of sustainable development is the one formulated by the Brundtland Commission as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (WCED, P. 43) Thus, sustained growth entails countries to "attain basic thresholds on a number of fronts; sound economic governance, basic health care and education, core infrastructure, access to foreign markets."
-(United Nations, 2003 P. 67) The majority of developing countries rely on agricultural land to meet their food requirements and support sustainability.
+The most widely circulated definition of sustainable development is the one formulated by the Brundtland Commission as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs" (World Commission on Environment and Development, 1987, p.
+43) Thus, sustained growth entails countries to "attain basic thresholds on a number of fronts; sound economic governance, basic health care and education, core infrastructure, access to foreign markets" (United Nations, 2003, p.
+67).
+The majority of developing countries rely on agricultural land to meet their food requirements and support sustainability.
 In this regard, policy intervention becomes essential for addressing the environment.
-As stated by the United Nations "Improving environmental management in ways that benefit poor people requires policy and institutional changes that cut across sectors and lie mostly outside the control of environmental institutions - including changes in governance, domestic economic and social policies and international and rich country policies."
-(United Nations, 2003, P. 126)
+As stated by the United Nations "Improving environmental management in ways that benefit poor people requires policy and institutional changes that cut across sectors and lie mostly outside the control of environmental institutions - including changes in governance, domestic economic and social policies and international and rich country policies" (United Nations, 2003, p.
+126).

 The environment and environmental variables must be integrated into developing country's national strategy to ensure that environmental changes do not derail sustainable development.
-Through knowledge transfer, the developing countries can build capacity for environmentally friendly innovation systems stimulating a burgeoning of indigenous technologies contributing to productivity and linkage creation.
-In doing so, knowledge transfer empowers people to attain sustainable development by providing the knowhow and skills needed for improving environmental management while fostering economic growth.
+Through knowledge transfer, the developing countries can Knowledge transfer for sustainable development build capacity for environmentally friendly innovation systems stimulating a burgeoning of indigenous technologies contributing to productivity and linkage creation.
+In doing so, knowledge transfer empowers people to attain sustainable development by providing the know-how and skills needed for improving environmental management while fostering economic growth.
 Developing countries need to develop their own technology to support building capacity for sustainable development.
 Rich countries can make valuable contributions to sustainable development by sharing knowledge and opening access to technologies.
-These countries can help developing countries overcoming some of the obstacles to access to technology including lack of financing for investments in research and development; ambiguous intellectual property laws; limits of differential pricing; and national technology capacity, including local production capacity.
-(See UN 2003 P. 160) Sustainable development should enhance production and consumption in, and trade among, developing economies.
+These countries can help developing countries overcoming some of the obstacles to access to technology including lack of financing for investments in research and development; ambiguous intellectual property laws; limits of differential pricing; and national technology capacity, including local production capacity (see United Nations, 2003, p.
+160).
+Sustainable development should enhance production and consumption in, and trade among, developing economies.